Active duty military can now get the most popular Chase personal travel rewards card, the Chase Sapphire Reserve® for free!

 Credit companies have had to interpret MLA for themselves and decide how to implement it for their products.
 Unfortunately, not all have come to the same conclusion regarding whether an annual fee constitutes a bonafide fee.

-For service members just starting out with travel rewards; resist the urge to apply for The Platinum Card from American Express.
-While The Platinum Card from American Express is an incredible and valuable card, Chase also has an amazing collection of cards.
+For service members just starting out with travel rewards; resist the urge to immediately apply for The Platinum Card® from American Express.
+While Chase Sapphire Reserve® is an incredible and valuable card, Chase also has an amazing collection of cards.
 Additionally, Chase’s 5/24 rule means that everyone, military included, should focus on applying for Chase cards first.

 Capital One waives annual fees under SCRA, but only if when opened prior to entering active duty.
 The request can be made online here or by calling 1-866-516-4023.